trinib/AdGuard-WireGuard-Unbound-DNScrypt/README.md

 <h1 align="center"><b><i>Installing OS Image To SDcard</b></i> </h1>

 This tutorial is based on Raspberry Pi OS, but you can use any linux <a href="https://github.com/thibmaek/awesome-raspberry-pi#os-images"><b>operating system</b></a>(32bit or 64bit) and hardware you prefer with some tweaking _**if you know what you are doing**_!
-(Raspberry Pi OS is most simple and recommended for Pi or for more experience users, _DietPi OS_ is also recommended.).
+(Raspberry Pi OS is most simple and recommended for Pi or for more experience users, _DietPi OS_ is also recommended).

 Raspberry Pi OS comes in Desktop and Lite versions(use lite for headless mode only).
 You can set Raspberry Pi up with a monitor/keyboard/mouse, or set it up “headlessly” from a terminal.